… because there is always the small print …

 - Any performance which includes profanity or obscenity will be immediately terminated by the judges and technical team, and the entrant disqualified.

-- Performances will consist of one performance (maximum four minutes) with a second performance (maximum three minutes) held in reserve for if required by the judges.
+- Performances will consist of one performance (maximum four minutes) with a second performance (maximum three minutes) held in reserve in case requested by the judges.

 - Performers must comply immediately with any instructions given by the RGT Stage Manager.

 - Performances are live immediately.
-Sound checks, rehearsals and technical set up must be completed prior to the commencement of the show and then finalised during the back-announcements / announcements by the compere.
-A minimum of three minutes will be built into the event programme.
+Sound checks, rehearsals and technical set up will be completed prior to the commencement of the show and then finalised during the back-announcements / announcements by the compere.
+A minimum of three minutes changeover time will be built into the event programme.

 - Performance timing will start immediately a performer is audible and a maximum of 15 seconds after the compere’s introduction and applause.